bootchk/solabile/pages/aboutMobiles.md

 ### Driving force

-Traditional mobiles move by the force of wind.
+Traditional mobiles move by wind.
-Even an interior room usually contains drafts that will move a mobile.
-These drafts may come from heating and air conditioning, thermal currents, or the movement of people.
+Even indoors, drafts from heating, air conditioning, thermal currents, or people moving will drive them.

 Some mobiles are driven by electromotive force, that is, motors.

-A [Crookes radiometer](https://en.wikipedia.org/wiki/Radiometer) is a mobile driven directly by radiation, such as light, by thermal effects in a vacuum.
+A [Crookes radiometer](https://en.wikipedia.org/wiki/Crookes_radiometer) is a device driven by light through differential heating of its vanes in a partial vacuum.
+Since it is a toy and art to be seen, with a pivot, and kinetic, it is a mobile.

-A radiometer has one level.
+A Crookes radiometer has one level.
-It might be possible to build a radiometer with many levels.
+It might be possible to build a Crookes radiometer with many levels.

 ## Forces on wind driven mobiles